For developers with commit rights¶

 Submit the archive through the coverity web interface

-Once the build has been analyzed you can browse the latest results throught the coverity web interface
+Once the build has been analyzed you can browse the latest results through the coverity web interface

 No files emitted¶